zshn25/zshn25.github.io/_posts/2026-04-12-wordfor-reverse-dictionary.markdown

 384d is optimal -- more dimensions past this point add noise rather than signal under binary quantization, consistent with the MRL property of concentrating information in leading dimensions.

-**Two-stage binary + int8 reranking.** Pure binary retrieval at 384d is fast (~13ms for 176k entries) but loses some precision compared to int8.
-A two-stage pipeline recovers it: binary Hamming distance narrows from 176k to the top 500 candidates, then int8 dot product reranks them.
-On the 67-query test set this exactly matches pure int8 quality (MRR 0.6305 for both) while being significantly faster.
+**Two-stage binary + reranking.** Pure binary retrieval at 384d is fast (~13ms for 350k entries) but loses some precision compared to int8.
+A two-stage pipeline recovers it: binary Hamming distance narrows from 350k to the top 500 candidates, then a dense dot product reranks them.
+Int4 reranking (half the file size of int8) actually produces *better* results -- MRR 0.6375 vs 0.6305 for int8, likely because the int4 quantization grid acts as light regularization.

-**Desktop** uses the two-stage pipeline (~8 MB binary + 65 MB int8). **Mobile** uses pure binary scoring only (~8 MB), keeping the total download under 30 MB -- a practical tradeoff since pure binary still achieves MRR 0.5782 (92% of int8 quality).
+**Desktop** uses binary + int4 rerank (~8 MB binary + 33 MB int4). **Mobile** uses pure binary scoring only (~8 MB), keeping the total download under 30 MB -- a practical tradeoff since pure binary still achieves MRR 0.5401 on the 67-query test set.

 ## The mobile problem